sergiogotuzzo/MCP-Client/README.md

 In `GuiIngame.java`:

 1. Search for `public void renderGameOverlay(float partialTicks)` and add `new RenderEvent().call();` before the line `if (this.mc.gameSettings.showDebugInfo)`.
-   (This prevents mods from overlapping the debug overlay, titles and subtitles, scoreboard, and tab list.)
+   (This prevents mods from overlapping the debug overlay, titles and subtitles, scoreboard, chat and tab list.)

 In `GameSettings.java`: